 None of this is possible without planting trees.
 That means both letting forests “do their thing” through natural regeneration, and taking active steps, when necessary and prudent, to help them be the best they can be.
 To make sure that forests stay forests, and don’t get permanently put to other uses.

-When we launched our “Faces of the Forest” mini-documentary series a few years ago our goal was to highlight the intimate connection between these two phenomenon, between these millions of working families and the stark and stunning fact that, thanks in large part to everything they do, America grows twice as much wood each year as it harvests.
+When we launched our “Faces of the Forest” mini-documentary series a few years ago our goal was to highlight the intimate connection between these two phenomenon, between these millions of working families and the stark and stunning fact that, thanks in large part to everything they do, America grows nearly twice as much wood each year as it uses.

 We’ve met “tree people” in Oregon.
 In Alabama.
 Arkansas.
 North Carolina.
 Maine.
 Michigan.
 New York.
 Almost every major wood basket in the country.
 We’ve met tree people who started out as soybean farmers, cattle ranchers, guidance counselors and cops.
 We’ve met tree people who work for our member companies, tree people who work for themselves, and tree people who work for nonprofits, town councils and federal agencies.
 We’ve met tree people of different genders, races and creeds.
 Tree people of all ages, even teens.
 For some it’s a full-time job.
 For others, it’s a hobby.
 And for other tree people, it’s a legacy, an inheritance that spans two, three even seven generations.